Ntebogang Ratshosa

-Ntebogang Ratshosa (1882–1979) was motshwareledi (regent) of the BaNgwaketse, one of the eight clans of present-day Botswana, from 1924–1928.
+Ntebogang Ratshosa (1882–1979) was motshwareledi (regent) of the BaNgwaketse, one of the eight clans of present-day Botswana, from 1924 to 1928.
 She was the first woman to serve on the Native Advisory Council of Botswana.

 Biography

 Ntebogang was born in 1882.
 Her parents were Gagoangwe and Bathoen I. Her parents eloped together in 1875 and married in a Christian church in 1890.
 Raised as a Christian, Ntebogang also received a formal education.
 Her siblings included future king Seepapitso II, who was murdered by their brother Moepapitso in 1916.
 As a result, their mother Gagoangwe had Moepapitso put to death, and Gagoangwe assumed the regency whilst Seepapitso II's son Bathoen II was underage.

 Regency

 In 1923, Gagoangwe, already dying from cancer, became motshwareledi, with a determination to preserve rule for her eight-year-old grandson Bathoen II.
 She died from cancer in the same year, but before her death she ensured that regency for Bathoen II would continue under his aunt Ntebogang Ratshosa's care.
 Female regents were recognised in many different groups in Botswana.
 This brought stability to the kingdom after three rulers in seven years.
 Ntebogang appointed a council of six leaders, but worked most closely with one - Kgampu Kamodi.
 Both Ntebogang and her mother's regencies were formally recognised by the British, who believed that they would support British interests in their kingdoms.
 She enforced public codes of conduct, including banning the sale of fermented sorghum liquor.